 "Showmances" : Why They Should Be Embraced and Not Frowned Upon

-Theatre is a uniquely emotional endeavour.
+Theatre is a uniquely emotional endeavor.
 Without significant personal investment into our characters and their stories, performances lack the depth and gravitas that audiences have come to expect.
 In short, good acting requires some amount of vulnerability.
-In romance and tragedy, we open ourselves up to the pain and suffering of our characters, and even in comedy we put ourselves out there and hope that people laugh.
+In romance and tragedy, we open ourselves up to the pain and suffering of our characters, and even in comedy, we put ourselves out there and hope that people laugh.

 Basically, to act is to be vulnerable.

-Let’s talk about love.
+Well…let’s talk about love.

 Unfortunately, humans are psychologically messy creatures who aren’t all that great at compartmentalizing emotions.
 Some people are better than others, of course, but in general, we are a fairly emotionally driven species.
-In many ways that is one of our strengths, but it can get in the way occasionally too.
+In many ways, that is one of our strengths, but it can get in the way occasionally, too.

 When the day-to-day course of your work requires emotional vulnerability, it is only natural that your colleagues become more than just people with whom you work.
 In some cases, these people will have seen more of ‘you’ than even some of your own family.
 There is an innate trust in that, which has the potential to forge the very firmest of relationships.

-Interestingly, at least in my experience, actors playing lovers seem prone to real-world manifestations of their onstage emotions, whereas actors playing enemies seem to more often go largely unaffected.
+Interestingly, at least in my experience, actors playing lovers seem prone to real-world manifestations of their onstage emotions, whereas actors playing enemies seem to go more often largely unaffected.
 In fact, I have seen people playing mortal enemies on stage who are best friends in the wings.
 The nature of their characters’ relationships almost seems to strengthen that friendship through mutual amusement.

 Lovers, however, are a different kettle of fish altogether.

 Especially in situations that demand the traditional ‘leading man’ and ‘leading woman’ roles, it is not uncommon for actors playing lovers to spend a truly astonishing amount of time together in the run-up to and duration of a production.
-Indeed, I have heard many a tale of actors who spend more time with their onstage partners than with their real partners at home, so intrusive can the leading romantic role in a production be.
+Indeed, I have heard many tales of actors who spend more time with their onstage partners than with their real partners at home, so intrusive can the leading romantic role in a production be.

 Here’s my theory.